chiruclanDEdev/cDIS/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+---

-**If you're looking for more commands, check out https://bitbucket.org/ChiruclanDE/chiruserv-modules!**
+** If you're looking for more commands, check out https://github.com/chiruclanDEdev/cDIS-Modules! **